guillenjoshua/Employee-Tracker/README.md

 ## Description

-The Employee Tracker allows you to view employees from the database with variours options.
-Ability to view all employees and employees by department and Role.
+The Employee Tracker allows you to view employees with variours options from three tables in the MySQL database.
+The Tracker allows you to view all employees and employees by department and Role.
 Also have the ability to add and remove employees, as well as update the employees role/title.

 ## Technologies
 The Employee Tracker is generated through node.js and the dependencies used were: mySQL to use/write data to and from the database and inquirer to prompt the user for information.